Supplier Data Definition Tab

 Described below is a list of asset validations that may be applied in STEP and enforced in PDX.

-• MIME type – By applying a MIME type limitation, retailers can restrict submitted assets to only those with the desired MIME types.
-For instance, if a retailer wants all instruction manuals associated with the submitted product to be of the .pdf MIME type, the validation applied in the configured product data validation would be ‘application/pdf’.
-This validation is applied directly on the object type, found under ‘Object Types & Structures’ on the ‘System Setup’ tab in workbench.
+MIME type – By applying a MIME type limitation, retailers can restrict submitted assets to only those with the desired MIME types.
+For instance, if a retailer wants all instruction manuals associated with the submitted product to be of the .pdf MIME type, the validation applied in the configured product data validation would be ‘application/pdf'.
+This validation is applied directly on the object type, found under ‘Object Types & Structures' on the ‘System Setup' tab in the workbench.
 In the example shown in the screenshot below, the object type is 'ProductImage'.
 In this case, the admin has determined that if images submitted for products are not of the MIME types listed in the 'MIME Types' field, the product cannot be submitted.
+If possible, PDX will automatically convert the file to one of the valid file formats.

-For more information on MIME types, refer to the MIME Types topic in the Object Types and Structures section of the System Setup documentation here.
+For more information on MIME types, refer to the MIME Types topic in the System Setup documentation.

 In order to use the validations below a dedicated entity type ‘Asset Validation Object' with some special attributes, needs to be setup.